Laws of black hole thermodynamics in semiclassical gravity: Generalized second law

 They proposed a definition satisfying the first three conditions, but not the fourth.
 The proposal here obeys (i), (ii) and (iv) corrected for effects of semiclassical origin, but fails to obey (iii).
-Relaxing condition (iii) is not problematic, since although theories with identical dynamical contents can generate different entropies, there are arguments coming from the path integral approach to quantum gravity \cite{nosp, grecs}, that the boundary terms on the Lagrangian can be physically meaningful for a future theory.
-We comment about a common choice of boundary term in the action of General Relativity in appendix B.
+Fortunately, relaxing condition (iii) is not problematic since, although theories with identical dynamical contents can generate different entropies, arguments coming from the path integral approach to quantum gravity suggest that the boundary terms on the Lagrangian can be physically meaningful for a future theory.
+For example, Hawking\cite{nosp, grecs} considers that the transition amplitude from a state $|\psi,h_{ab}\rangle$ to a state $|\psi',h'_{ab}\rangle$ should be given by a Feynman integral over fields $\psi$ and induced metrics $h_{ab}$.
+If this amplitude is to factor out $\langle\psi, h_{ab}|\psi^\prime,h_{ab}^\prime\rangle=\sum_{\psi^{\prime\prime}h^{\prime\prime}}\langle\psi, h_{ab}|\psi^{\prime\prime}h_{ab}^{\prime\prime}\rangle\langle\psi^{\prime\prime}h_{ab}^{\prime\prime}|\psi^\prime,h_{ab}^\prime\rangle$ when an intermediate state $|\psi^{\prime\prime}h_{ab}^{\prime\prime}\rangle$ is placed, the classical actions must add.
+For the Einstein-Hilbert action, this only happens when a boundary term proportional to the trace of the extrinsic curvature is included in the action (see, for example, appendix E of \cite{WaldGR}).
+This term is, apart from an additive constant, referred to as the Hawking-Gibbons-York term in the action.